 scenic and you can ask to be left on a private island for a picnic or eat lunch at an out of town restaurant.
 You

 can also go for a real estate inspections and take aerial photos on these flights.

-Australians, New Zealanders and other regular visitors to Vanuatu are known by their
+Australians, New Zealanders and other nearby visitors to Vanuatu are known

 enthusiasm for angling, which also gets transferred over when they go to Vanuatu